 - Completion tracking must be enabled

 - Completion tracking begins after enrollment (best practice is to check this).

 Site administration settings

-Use Site administration > Advanced features > Enable completion tracking (check enabled) in order to allow completion tracking on your site.
+Site administration > Advanced features > Enable completion tracking (check enabled).

-You can set Completion tracking as On or Off in new courses as a course default in Site administration > Courses > Course default settings.
+The above settings can be set as defaults for the site in Settings > Site administration > Courses > Course default settings.